nicbou/nicolasbouliane.com/content/projects/minor-report.md

 Rich list elements are possible, and very easy to implement.
 This feature is well within your budget.

-Still, consider that for this purpose, plain text could be enough.
-It's more important to have good, reliable information than to present it slightly better.

 ### 5. Risks and challenges

 Requirements are not fixed in stone.
 They vary by office, department and case worker.
 They change without warning, and are rarely well-documented.
 The official information on Berlin.de is often incorrect.
 Gathering correct information is a lot more work than choosing how to present the information.